martpres/BA_Fronius/ReadMe.md

     - Docker file: root/docker-compose.yml

     Crate new database "fronius_db"
-    You dont need test-data and tables autmatically created
+    No test data is required, the tables are created automatically

 Starting the Backend: